-Regarded as a subject matter expert in healthcare administration and finance, he currently serves as an Adjunct Professor for USC’s Masters of Health Administration program.
-Mr. Hively received a Bachelor of Arts in Business Economics, Magna Cum Laude, from UCLA and an MBA from Stanford University’s Graduate School of Business.
+Regarded as a subject matter expert in healthcare management, Brad currently serves as an Adjunct Professor for USC’s Masters of Health Administration program.
+Brad received a BA in Business Economics, from UCLA and an MBA from Stanford University’s Graduate School of Business.

 Kevin King joined iRhythm in July 2012 as President, CEO, and Director, after nearly three decades of experience in the healthcare and IT industries in leadership roles.
 Most recently he was the President and CEO of Affymetrix, a publicly traded technology innovator in the field of genetic analysis, where he defined and led a growth strategy into new markets for downstream validation and molecular diagnostics and oversaw several acquisitions.
 Kevin’s business expertise spans a diverse range of markets and technologies including: genetic analysis, medical devices, enterprise clinical information systems and healthcare services for business and clinical decision support.